richard-s-morgan/grafana-breadcrumb-panel/README.md

 # Breadcrumb Panel Plugin for Grafana
 This is a panel plugin for [Grafana](http://grafana.org/).
-It keeps track of dashboards you have visited within one session and displays them as a breadcrumb.
-Each dashboard is added only once to the breadcrumb.
-You can navigate back to some dashboard in breadcrumb by clicking the dashboard name link text.
-When navigation back all items coming after the selected dashboard will be removed from the breadcrumb.
-Note that breadcrumb can track only dashboards that have breadcrumb panel on them.
+It sends dashboard data to parent frame when page is loaded.
+This way parent frame can keep track of visited dashboards and display them as a breadcrumb.
+The breadcrumb was previously shown in this Grafana panel but is now moved to Pulssi frontend.
+Note that this plugin can track only dashboards that have breadcrumb panel on them.

 To understand what is a plugin, read the [Grafana's documentation about plugins](http://docs.grafana.org/plugins/development/).